Chatterley Whitfield: Why did the underground tours have to stop?

 In 1981 Wolstanton Colliery stopped coal production and after months of salvage work the pumps were turned off in May 1984.
 This meant that the water present would gradually rise to its natural level and slowly flood the abandoned workings at Wolstanton and then eventually Chatterley Whitfield.
 The cost of pumping was too high and could not be met by the museum.

-The water would take years to rise to the level of the old Chatterley Whitfield tour at 700 feet (213 metres) below ground, but there was another problem, coal gives off methane (Firedamp), a gas formed by the decay of plants which produced the coal millions of years ago.
+The water would take years to rise to the level of the old Chatterley Whitfield tour at 700 ft below ground, but there was another problem, coal gives off methane (Firedamp), a gas formed by the decay of plants which produced the coal millions of years ago.
 The gas is absorbed and adsorbed within the coal, but mining disturbs the ground and releases the gas.
 The gas is colourless and highly explosive.
 If there is sufficient in the air it reduces the amount of oxygen and causes suffocation.

 Methane is lighter than air and it builds up under the roof of the mine.
 In a working pit the ventilation fans prevent this from happening, but when the fans stop the methane build up in the abandoned workings.

 As the water slowly rose following the closure of Wolstanton the methane levels were monitored through a pipe in the Hesketh shaft.
 The signs were not good, as it was forecast the levels rose and with the levels also being affected by weather conditions it was decided that all the shafts must be capped and sealed, keeping the methane trapped below underground.

 These two problems, the water levels and gas meant that it was unsafe to allow visitors to use the old underground workings of Chatterley Whitfield.

 The solution was a purpose built mining experience and this opened on Wednesday, 20 August 1986.